biobenkj/stormseq_protocols/README.md

-# STORM-seq protocol for library preparation
+# STORM-seq protocols for library preparation and analysis

-This repository contains the current and archived STORM-seq protocols for library construction.
-You can expect this process to take approximately 8-10 hours to go from single cells to prepared library.
+This repository contains the current and archived STORM-seq protocols for library construction and analysis.

+### Library construction
+You can expect this process to take approximately
+8-10 hours to go from single cells to prepared library.
 Please feel free to open an issue if you encounter any sort of problem, have a question, or have a tip/trick that you'd like to share/see implemented.

+### Analysis
+STORM-seq can ultimately be analyzed as if it were a "bulk" RNA-seq protocol and is functional with tooling that supports this kind of input.
+Additionally, we recommend and support analysis using Kallisto|Bustools and STARsolo.
+The required software and scripts to run these tools are found in the 'analysis' folder/directory.
+Additionally, we are working on producing docker and singularity containers for distribution as well.
+As with the library prep documentation, please feel free to open an issue if you encounter a problem or have suggestions for feature development.

+*Thanks for trying out STORM-seq!*

 #### Key kit components to purchase: